A Florida man heard a bump at his door. It was an alligator - and it bit his leg - KTVZ

 A Florida man was bitten on the leg by an unexpected visitor: An alligator waiting right outside his door.

-The Florida Fish and Wildlife Conservation Commission told CNN in an email email that they received a call about the bite on Saturday, March 4th.
-The 56-year old man received a bite injury to his thigh, according to the commission.
+The Florida Fish and Wildlife Conservation Commission told CNN in an email that they received a call about the bite on March 4.
+The 56-year-old man received a bite injury to his thigh, according to the commission.
 They dispatched a nuisance alligator trapper to remove the reptile from the area.

 “I jumped up and headed over and opened the door, stepped out while trying to reach the lights and barely got out the door and got my leg clamped on and (it) started shaking really violently,” he said, according to WKMG.